U23RN4M3/ls-website/index.md

   headline: Whether armed with a shopping list or just looking to burn some time,
     Crabtree's 'LS' welcomes you between our many aisles of fantastic finds.
   content: ''
-- template: signup-bar
-  block: cta-bar
-  content: "<strong>Be the first to learn of clearance sales!<br></strong>Submit your
-    email to begin receiving ours."
-  email_recipient: logansales12@gmail.com
 - template: content-feature
   block: feature-1
   media_alignment: Right